mascee/Music_Project/README.md

  - XGBoost - 90% accuracy
  - CatBoost - 92% accuracy

-## Why it's important
-Sometimes we hear a song and want to play similar-sounding songs or find similar-sounding bands.
-And it helps to see what genre this particular song is because artists vary their genres from album to album.
-Our moods can be different, and we seek particular kinds of music to match our moods.
-And that's when people can use our app.
-Modern music apps lack this selection and only show similar artists.
-We have a choice of a similar genre as the song we'd like to listen to in the current moment.

 ## Ethical Considerations
 We are diligently looking to ensure the music copyrights are not violated.